| Laser Master Worlds Jeju, Korea

 Martin kept us on the course and we prepared for a third race for

+the day.
 Race 6: Had a good start in clear air in the middle of the line

 with good speed and height.
 Everyone went left and inshore to get